turing-machines/mentals-ai/README.md

 ## 💡 The Idea

-The idea comes from scientific work in psychoanalysis that there is a system that controls cognitive processes and working memory, that makes retrievals from long-term memory.
+The idea came from work on psychoanalysis [Exploring Central Executive, Alan Baddeley, 1996](https://www.krigolsonteaching.com/uploads/4/3/8/4/43848243/baddeley_1996.pdf) that there is a system that controls cognitive processes and working memory, that makes retrievals from long-term memory.
 The LLM can be seen as "System 1" which answers questions, follows instructions, but there is no motivation, no goal setting.

 > The central executive is responsible for controlled processing in working memory, including but not limited to, directing attention, maintaining task goals, decision making, and memory retrieval.